The Unstoppable Rise Of Jesse Watters, 'Golden Boy' Of Trump's Favorite Network

 If you’re a Long Island conservative, you couldn’t dream of a better son-in-law for your daughter to bring home than Jesse Watters.
 Former colleague of Jesse Watters

 At the office, Watters was well-liked by co-workers of all political persuasions.
 He loved Top 40 music, often filling the role of office DJ.
 He liked to talk about ABC’s “The Bachelor.”
-Unlike most of his colleagues, he usually dressed in a suit and tie, but he didn’t take himself incredibly seriously.
-“In our years of working together, I don’t recall ever seeing him angry or out of sorts,” said Ann Pendergrass, who worked at Fox News for about a decade.
+Unlike most of his colleagues, he usually dressed in a suit and tie, but he didn’t take himself incredibly seriously. ”In our years of working together, I don’t recall ever seeing him angry or out of sorts,” said a former “Factor” producer.

 Even if Watters often spouted Fox News talking points when out with more liberal coworkers, Muto considered Watters one of the more fun conservatives at the network.

-Note: CORRECTION: A quote from Owen Brennan regarding O’Reilly’s ability to identify cultural fault lines has been updated to correct a transcription error, which initially suggested he tried to “spook the audience and pit people” against each other.